Vincetoxicum nigrum: Manual

 Manual management is the removal of Vincetoxicum nigrum from the ground by digging up its rhizomes so that the plant cannot reproduce.
 The vine has an extensive rhizome system which must be completely removed to prevent new shoots from growing.
 Trying to remove the vine by pulling will often cause the plant to detach from its rhizome, allowing the vine to continue to grow new shoots.
 Seed pods must be disposed of carefully, to avoid inadvertently spreading the seeds to new areas.

 Mechanical

 Mechanical management is the mowing down of Vincetoxicum nigrum.
 This method does not stop growth, but it does stop seed crops.
-No seed crop means that the plant has no offspring.
+No seed crop means that the plant will only spread through rhizomes, thus slowing -- but not stopping -- the spread.

 Biological

 Biological management is the use of the vine's natural enemies to stop the spread and diminish the population of Vincetoxicum nigrum.
 In the United States, Vincetoxicum nigrum has no natural enemies, but in its native Europe, certain caterpillars, beetles, and diseases attack the plant.
 Researchers at Cornell University and the USDA have investigated the use of natural enemies as a way to control the plant.
 The use of natural enemies is controversial, because the implications of adding more non-native species to threatened areas is unknown.
 In 2014 Hypena caterpillars were released in Ontario, Canada to help control Vincetoxicums spread.